Noah-Huppert/alligator-wasm-alloc/README.md

 It holds the free MiniPage and segment stacks mentioned in the [MiniPages](#minipages) section.
 As well as any metrics if the `metrics` feature is enabled.

 ## Big Allocation
-For allocations larger than the maximum size class of `11` (`2^11 = 2048 bytes`) a different allocation technique is used.
+For allocations larger than the maximum size class of `11` (`2^11 = 2048 bytes`) the big allocation technique is used.

-As their name suggests, MiniPages are used for allocations which can fit in under 2 kilobytes.
-The benefit of MiniPages is being able to know their size is constant, making larger versions to accommodate larger than 2 kilobyte allocations would not work.
+Big allocation's free list is a linked list of `BigAllocHeader` in the heap.
+Segments of memory are allocated in ~2 kilobyte intervals (precise interval is the size of a `MiniPageHeader` plus 2 kilobytes).
+This is crucial for compatibility with MiniPage logic.

-Big allocation uses a standard embedded free linked list.
-Segments of memory are allocated in 2 kilobyte intervals.
-This allows big allocations to be placed alongside
+Once a big allocation segment has been de-allocated the underlying heap memory does not get returned to the host.
+Instead the big allocation segment is marked as free, and can be re-used in future big allocations.

-MiniPages.
+Big allocations are constant time via the use of a free big allocation stack (similar to MiniPages).
+Big de-allocations are O(n) via a linear search on the free linked list.

-Once a big allocation segment has been allocated it doesn't get removed from use.
-However it can be re-used as a big allocation segment.
+MiniPages are not used for these allocations because MiniPage logic cannot accommodate allocations larger than 2 kilobytes.
+Additionally MiniPage logic relies on constant MiniPage size, allowing pointer math to used find MiniPage headers in the heap without any searching.
+If MiniPages of different sizes were created for big allocations logic used for normal MiniPage allocations would break.
+Big allocations are provisioned in intervals of ~2 kilobytes for the same reason.

 ## Life Cycle of an Allocation
-The above sections describe core concepts in a vacuum, without context.
-This section aims to describe how core components work together to allocate and then free a segment of memory.
+This presentation provides a rough outline of the design components working together.
+It is not currently up to date.

 [Alligator Life Cycle Presentation](./docs/alligator-life-cycle-presentation.pdf)